therooler/jaxmg/README.md

 - `cusolverMgPotri`: Computes the inverse of an $N\times N$ symmetric (Hermitian) positive-definite matrix via a Cholesky decomposition.
 - `cusolverMgSyevd`: Computes eigenvalues and eigenvectors of an $N\times N$ symmetric (Hermitian) matrix.

-This README.md will focus on the `jaxmg.potrs` API, but we provide example for calling `jaxmg.potri` and `jaxmg.syevd` in the both the `/examples` and `/tests` folders.
+This README.md will focus on the `jaxmg.potrs` API, but we provide examples for calling `jaxmg.potri` and `jaxmg.syevd` in the both the `/examples` and `/tests` folders.

 The provided binary is compiled with:
 - **GCC**: 11.5.0